 The U.S. Bureau of Land Management (BLM), the nation’s largest public lands-managing agency and administrator of grazing permits, is required to monitor the ecological impacts of grazing on its lands.
 BLM conducts evaluations of whether its grazing allotments meet “Land Health Standards” (LHS), but until now the results of these evaluations have been largely inaccessible to those outside the agency and their results have escaped independent review.

-PEER obtained these records via the Freedom of Information Act, and has worked with a former BLM contractor to analyze what they reveal about the condition of our public lands and BLM’s discharge of its duties to safeguard them.
+Our interactive map is based on these data from 2012, obtained via the Freedom of Information Act.
+PEER worked with a former BLM contractor to analyze what these records reveal about the condition of our public lands and BLM’s discharge of its duties to safeguard them.